menu

 Demographics

-In terms of college education, Elberta is nearly on par with the US average for all cities of 21.84%: 19.96% of adults 25 and older in Elberta have a bachelor's degree or advanced degree.
+The education level of Elberta citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.96% of adults 25 and older in Elberta have a college degree.

 The people who call Elberta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elberta residents report their race to be White, followed by Native American.
 Important ancestries of people in Elberta include English, German, Irish, Scottish, and Italian.